jeka-dev/demo-project-springboot-angular/README.md

 Standard methods:
 ```
 jeka -p                  : Runs the application (build it first -behind-the-scene- if jar and exec absent)
+jeka test                : Compiles and runs tests
-jeka pack                : Builds the application as bootable far (including tests)
+jeka pack                : Builds the application as bootable far
 jeka native: compile     : Builds the application as native executable
 jeka checkQuality        : Runs Sonarqube analysis and gates for Java ans JS
 jeka e2eTest             : Deploys application on localhost or Docker and run end-to-end tests